Mid Century Bungalow Living Room: Get The Look! (Plus my design process)

 The emerald green velvet sofa was one of the first items I selected, and then I turned to the rug and built the rest of the room around those two things.
 I added lots of gold touches for some fun bling.
 (Our sofa legs came with silver legs so I spray painted them gold!)
 And I also made sure there was a fun and balanced amount of black within the accents of this room to keep everything grounded.

 We ended scoring several items for this living room 2nd hand, which adds depth, character, and dare I say a little bit of soul to this adorable little bungalow.
 It also kept us under budget.
-Yep.
-Saving money is hella fun, and buying 2nd hand is a great way to do it!
+Saving money for your biz is a major rush of dopamine, and buying 2nd hand is a great way to do it!

 Get The Look

-Shop this living room below.
-I'd encourage you to try and layer a few old, well loved 2nd hand or vintage pieces to each room of your design.
-Even just a few pieces with a history and story that goes back farther than the Ikea factory where they were recently born will add SO MUCH life to any space you design.
-It does take a bit more time, but it's so worth it for making your space stand out from the crowd, making your Airbnb more successful!
+If you love the vision board above, then the board below is for you!
+I've based it around the products in the original vision board but updated it with shoppable links so you can click straight through to your favorite product!
+I'd encourage you to try and layer a few old, well-loved 2nd hand or vintage pieces to each room of your design.
+Even just a few pieces with a history and story that go back farther than the Ikea factory where they were recently born will add SO MUCH life to any space you design.
+It does take a bit more time, but it's so worth it to make your space stand out from the crowd, making your short-term rental more successful!

 The board below has been updated with current products as stock changes quickly.
-If you want to emulate this look in your property, feel free to shop the links below!
-(I'll keep an eye on them regularly and try to update out of stock items!)
+If you want to emulate this look in your property, feel free to shop the numbered links below!

 Happy Designing, Happy Decorating, and Happy Shopping!